-Note: In preparing the nomination, States Parties should use this format but delete the explanatory notes.
+Note: In preparing the nomination dossier, States Parties should use this format but delete the explanatory notes.

 NOMINATION FORMAT EXPLANATORY NOTES 1.
-Identification of the Property Together with Section 2, this is the most important section in the nomination.
-It must make clear to the Committee precisely where the property is located and how it is geographically defined.
-In the case of serial nominations, insert a table that shows the name of the component part, region (if different for different components), coordinates, area and buffer zone.
+Identification of the nominated property Together with Sections 2 and 3, this is the most important section in the nomination.
+It must make clear to the Committee precisely where the nominated property is located and how it is geographically defined.
+In the case of serial nominated properties nominations, insert a table that shows the name of the component part, region (if different for different components), coordinates, area and buffer zone.
 Other fields could also be added (page reference or map number, etc.) that differentiate the several components.
-1 . a Country (and State Party if different) 1.b State, Province or Region 1.c Name of Property This is the official name of the property that will appear in published material about World Heritage.
+1. a Country (and State Party if different) 1.b State, Province or Region 1.c Name of nominated property This is the official name of the nominated property that will appear in published material about World Heritage.
 It should be concise.
 Do not exceed 200 characters, including spaces and punctuation.
-In the case of serial nominations (see Paragraphs 137 -139 of the Operational Guidelines), give a name for the ensemble (e.g., Baroque Churches of the Philippines).
-Do not include the name of the components of a serial nomination, which should be included in a table as part of 1.d and 1.f.
-1.d Geographical coordinates to the nearest second included in a table as part of 1.d and 1.f.
-In this space provide the latitude and longitude coordinates (to the nearest second) or UTM coordinates (to the nearest 10 metres) of a point at the approximate centre of the nominated property.
+In the case of serial nominated properties nominations (see Paragraphs 137 - 139 of the Operational Guidelines ), give a name for the ensemble (e.g., Baroque Churches of the Philippines ).
+Do not include the name of the component parts of a serial nominated property nomination, which should be included in a table as part of 1.d and 1.f.
+1.d Geographical coordinates to the nearest second In this space provide the latitude and longitude coordinates (to the nearest second) or UTM coordinates (to the nearest 10 metres) of a point at the approximate centre of the nominated property.
 Do not use other coordinate systems.
 If in doubt, please consult the Secretariat.
-In the case of serial nominations, provide a table showing the name of each component part, its region (or nearest town as appropriate), and the coordinates of its centre point.
-Coordinate format examples: N 45° 06' 05" W 15° 37' 56" or UTM Zone 18 Easting: 5 45670 Northing: 45 86750
+In the case of serial nominated properties nominations, provide a table showing the name of each component part, its region (or nearest town as appropriate), and the coordinates of its centre point.
+Coordinate format examples: N 45° 06' 05" W 15° 37' 56" or UTM Zone 18 Easting: 45670 Northing: 86750

-Id n° Name of the component part Region(s) / District(s) Coordinates of the Central Point Area of Nominated component of the Property (ha) Area of the Buffer Zone (ha) Map N°
+Id n° Name of the component part Region(s) / District(s) Coordinates of the Central Point Area of Nominated component part of the property (ha) Area of the Buffer Zone (ha) Map N°

 001

 002

 003

 004

 Etc.

-• Total area (in hectares) ha ha
+Total area (in hectares) На ha